palash1992/DynamicGEM/dynamicgem/dynamictriad/README.md

 In this data set, labels are extracted for each researcher indicating the research fields he/she focuses on.
 We manually specify a set of representing conferences for each research field, and try to find out for a researcher in which field he/she publishes most of his/her work, given a certain time step.

 A toy data is included in this project as ``data/academic_toy.pickle``, which was originally the ``ACM-Citation-network V8`` data set from AMiner, and was preprocessed as we describe above, with the only difference that the vertices are further sampled to a limited size of 2000.
 And our full preprocessing result can be downloaded [here](https://drive.google.com/file/d/1AF5soBDb2AbAhCNKUeYa_om6IcldEU83/view?usp=sharing).

+__Update__: For those who are interested in the academic dataset and wish to avoid the bothering building process, the dataset in clean format is released [here](https://drive.google.com/file/d/1vzvVhZ-FIY3iY3nBQlW77GRfJO0o_Ugg/view?usp=sharing) (Please cite the [original publisher](https://www.aminer.cn/citation) of the data if you wish use the dataset).
+See readme.txt in the package for detailed information, and feel free to contact me if there are anything wrong or unclarified in the data.

 ### Performance